 Eligibility for services includes a number of factors:

-- Having a mental illness
+- Having a mental health symptom.

-- Able to utilize services and gain entry through existing AID programs
+- Able to utilize services and gain entry through existing AID programs.

-- Ability to make medications as ordered
+- Ability to take medications as ordered.

 Appropriate referrals are accepted from any source and have included those from local area hospitals, churches, Department of Children and Family Services, primary care physicians, Probation Officers, Visiting Nurses Association, police departments, homeless shelters, and many others.

 Psychiatric Services at AID include the provision of the evaluation and diagnosis of mental illness and medication management.
-The psychiatrists, advanced practice nurses (APN), and behavioral health nurses on staff specialize in treating mental health disorders.
+The psychiatrists, Advanced Practice Nurses (APN), and behavioral health nurses on staff specialize in treating mental health disorders.
 As part of their evaluation of the client, psychiatrists may prescribe and provide psychiatric medication management, conduct physical examinations, and order and interpret laboratory tests.

-Medication Management: Medications are often used to help people with psychiatric disorders such as depression, anxiety, obsessive=compulsive disorder, and schizophrenia.
+Medication Management: Medications are often used to help people with psychiatric disorders such as depression, anxiety, obsessive compulsive disorder, and schizophrenia.
 The prescribing psychiatrist and/or registered nurse from AID will meet with the individual prescribed the medications on a schedule basis, and will review the effects of the medication and help them manage side effects, medication or dosage changes that may be necessary.
 Most individuals will receive a written prescription during their visit to the outpatient office to be filled at the pharmacy of their choice.
 In some cases, psychiatrists and APNs will use electronic prescribing technology that forward medication orders to the client’s pharmacy of choice.

 Services also include: Medication management/monitoring/training/administration, ongoing promotion of health and wellness, and general health needs assessments.